-During the early phase of research for this project we heard from NGO staff and field volcanologists how challenging it is to convey details and implications of a volcanic disaster to non-experts, especially during critical episodes (Jong, 2018; McBride, 2019).
+During the early phase of research for this project we heard from NGO staff and field volcanologists how challenging it is to convey details and implications of volcanic hazards to non-experts, especially during critical episodes (Jong, 2018; McBride et al., 2020).
 Presenting a holistic view of an emergency evacuation is challenging because multiple processes are connected and happen in parallel, and because some of the technical and scientific concepts are complex.
-We have witnessed with satisfaction how the scenarios in the Earth Girl Volcano game have been used to illustrate and explain volcanic disaster preparedness, mitigation and response to non-specialists.
-The game provides a wide variety of scenarios that facilitates relating gameplay to specific hazard realities of diverse locations.
+We have witnessed with satisfaction how the scenarios in the Earth Girl Volcano game have been used to illustrate and explain volcanic disaster preparedness, mitigation, and response to non-specialists.
+The game provides a wide variety of scenarios that facilitate relating gameplay to specific hazard realities of diverse locations.

-From the start we sought to make an interactive game with characteristics that would "speak to" or connect with non-technical individuals who lived in or near regions with significant risk of natural hazards.
-A game they would want to play, a game that they would connect with and recommend to others (Fullerton, 2019).
-Many of the areas at risk are located in developing countries (Oppenheimer, 1998) and we assumed from the start that delivering games in relevant languages would be critical to their potential success.
-In the case of the Earth Girl Volcano game, for example, we identified the languages spoken throughout the Ring of Fire as a good collection of initial languages to maximize potential outreach impact.
-The initial target languages for the first round of development included English, Spanish, Indonesian, Tagalog (The Philippines), Bislama and French (Vanuatu).
+From the start we sought to make an interactive game with characteristics that would "speak to" or connect with nontechnical individuals who lived in or near regions with significant risk of natural hazards: a game they would want to play, a game that they would connect with and recommend to others (Fullerton, 2018).
+Many of the areas at risk are located in developing countries (Oppenheimer, 2008), and we assumed from the start that delivering games in relevant languages would be critical to their potential success.
+In the case of the Earth Girl Volcano game, for example, we identified the languages spoken throughout the Ring of Fire as a good collection of initial languages to maximize potential outreach impact (Fig. 2).
+The initial target languages for the first round of development included English, Spanish, Indonesian, Tagalog (the Philippines), and Bislama and French (Vanuatu).

-Figure 2: Map showing some of the major official languages spoken around the Ring of Fire.
+Figure 2.
+Map showing some of the major official languages spoken around the Ring of Fire.

-We realized that generally speaking our potential audience would be multi-cultural and we had to be sensitive to the different traditions and attitudes to volcanic preparedness and response (Donovan, 2014, 2019).
-We also knew from field experience (Kerlow, 2012) that our target audience typically had different degrees of preparedness awareness.
+We realized that generally speaking our potential audience would be multi-cultural, and we had to be sensitive to the different traditions and attitudes to volcanic preparedness and response (Donovan and Oppenheimer, 2014, 2019).
+We also knew from field experience (Kerlow et al., 2012) that our target audience typically had different degrees of preparedness awareness.
 Some residents of high-risk areas have considerable knowledge and experience in dealing with natural hazards.
 But many in the same locations have limited or no information about preparedness or response, let alone the basic scientific information that explains the hazards themselves.
 In either case we felt that a game that different types of non-experts would want to play could benefit both of these populations at risk by increasing their practical knowledge through gameplay, particularly knowledge about early warning and disaster risk management.
-The plan was to provide learning by experiencing the before and during of a natural hazard, by virtually "being there," by virtually "participating."
-In summary the simple and straightforward gameplay of Earth Girl Volcano is meant to engage a target audience of pre-teens, early teens and adults.
-The ESRB (Entertainment Software Rating Board) rating is for EVERYONE.
+The plan was to provide learning by experiencing the before and during of a natural hazard, by virtually "being there", by virtually "participating".
+In summary the simple and straightforward gameplay of Earth Girl Volcano is meant to engage a target audience of preteens, early teens, and adults.
+The ESRB (Entertainment Software Rating Board) rating is for "everyone".

-1.3 Technology Platforms
+1.3 Technology platforms